 What is the Entry Exit System?

-Here the PA news agency answers 10 key questions about the new border checks.
+Here the PA news agency answers 10 key questions about the Entry Exit System.

 Here the PA news agency answers 10 key questions about the Entry Exit System (EES):